mikelun/pfp-chat/README.md

 # [PFPCHAT](https://meet.buildship.xyz)

 Dress up your NFTs, create planets, bars and NPCs.
+This project is about creativity

 ## Clone repo, install deps